 Pier 58 (Waterfront Park)

-About the project
+About the Project

-The Fitzgerald Fountain, a 1974 cast and welded bronze sculpture by James Fitzgerald, Margaret Tompkins and Terry Copple, will remain at Pier 58 but will be restored and integrated with the new park.
+Nearby, the existing Waterfront Fountain, a 1974 cast and welded bronze sculpture by James Fitzgerald, Margaret Tompkins and Terry Copple, will remain at Pier 58 but will be restored and integrated with the new park.

 Video about the pier design (available with español, 简体中文 and Soomaali captions).
 July 2021

 - 90% design presentation to Seattle Design Commission July 2021